Countdown

 The inciting incident occurs at 10 minutes when Quinn downloads the Countdown app and discovers she has only three days left to live.
 This transforms the app from a party game into a death sentence, disrupting her rational worldview..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to After witnessing undeniable proof that the app's predictions are real and supernatural, Quinn commits to actively fighting her fate rather than passively accepting death, crossing into a world where the supernatural is real., moving from reaction to action.
+This reveals the protagonist's commitment to After witnessing undeniable proof that the app's predictions are real and supernatural, Quinn commits to actively fighting her fate rather than passively accepting death, crossing into a world where the supernatural is real., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat They discover a potential loophole: the app's user agreement states breaking it voids the contract.
+Significantly, this crucial beat They discover a potential loophole: the app's user agreement states breaking it voids the contract.
 They believe they've found a way to survive by deliberately violating the terms, giving them false hope., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 66 minutes (73% through) represents the emotional nadir.
 Here, Matt dies despite their efforts to save him, proving their solution was a false hope.
 Quinn is now alone, her countdown running out, and her sister is now marked for death as well.
-All seems lost., reveals the protagonist at their lowest point.
+All seems lost., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 80% of the runtime.
 Quinn realizes that true sacrifice—dying to save her sister—is the loophole that breaks the contract.
 She chooses to die in Jordan's place, accepting her fate to save someone she loves, transforming fear into love., demonstrating the transformation achieved throughout the journey.